Pittsford, New York: Agriculture

 Before the onset of rapid suburban development in the 1950s, Pittsford was a largely agricultural community with a distinct rural character, home to many family-owned farms.
 Remaining farms today include the Knickerbocker farm on Knickerbocker Road in the southeast part of town, where the family has been growing corn, wheat and other crops for more than 150 years.
 Other significant family farms still operating include the Hopkins Farm on Clover Street, the Powers Farm behind the Village, the Willard Farm and the Sweeney Farm.
 Pittsford's Greenprint plan, described above, in 1996 preserved for future generations to come two-thirds of the remaining farmland in the Town.
 The Town government remains committed to using planning techniques with a view toward conserving open space for the future.

 Government

-The town is governed by an elected Town Supervisor and four other elected members of the Town Board.
+The town is governed by an elected town supervisor and four elected members of the town board.

-The Town Supervisor is William A. Smith, Jr., first elected in November 2013.
-A lawyer and land preservation advocate, Smith entered Pittsford's civic life in support of the Town's Greenprint Plan and was a member of the Town Board that adopted the Greenprint.
-Other current members of the Town Board are Stephanie Townsend, Kevin Beckford, Katherine Bohne Munzinger, and Cathy Koshykar.
-Stephanie Townsend and Kevin Beckford, elected in November 2017 to their seats, defeated incumbent Town Board members to become the first Democrats in roughly 80 years to serve on the community's Town Board.
-Cathy Koshykar was elected in November 2019, giving Democrats a majority on the Town Board.
-In 2021, Pittsford voters returned the Town Board to Republican majority control, electing attorney Kim Taylor to replace Democrat Kevin Beckford.
+The current town supervisor is William A. Smith, Jr., first elected in November 2013.

-Officers appointed by the Supervisor and Town Board include the Town Clerk, Renee McQuillan and the Commissioner of Public Works, Paul Schenkel.
+As of 2025, the current members of the town board are Naveen Havannavar, Cathy Koshykar, Kim Taylor, and Stephanie Townsend.

-In November 2019, Supervisor Smith was re-elected to a fourth term with 58% of the vote, defeating Democratic challenger Kendra Evans, a low-income housing advocate and critic of Pittsford schools.
-In the November 2021 election, Supervisor Smith increased his margin over Ms. Evans, defeating her by 61% to 39% and winning back Republican control of the Town Board.
+Officers appointed by the supervisor and town board include the town clerk Renee McQuillan, and the commissioner of public works, Paul Schenkel.

-Town Justices are John Bernacki (R), re-elected in 2021, and Michael Ansaldi (D), elected in 2020.
+Town justices are John Bernacki, reelected in 2021, and Maroun Ajaka.